 As several smaller movements were coalescing or coming together to become the Church of the Nazarene, two global visionaries emerged to nurture and shape the missionary vision and strategy of the new denomination.
-They were both from the Pentecostal Church of America group in the East: H. F. Reynolds and Susan Fitkin. [ Fitkin's biography Fitkin's call to missions ]
+They were both from the Pentecostal Church of America group in the East: H. F. Reynolds and Susan Fitkin.

-In 1908 three "holiness" movements united in Pilot Point, Texas to form what has become the Church of the Nazarene.
+In 1908 three "holiness" movements united in Pilot Point, Texas, to form what has become the Church of the Nazarene.
 That new denomination did not have to start a global outreach program.
 It already had one going.
-All three of those groups had overseas missionary work with the East (Pentecostal Churches of America) and the South (Holiness Church of Christ) being the most active.
+All three of those groups had overseas missionary work, with the East (Pentecostal Churches of America) and the South (Holiness Church of Christ) being the most active.

 Through those Great Depression years, the world missions administrative leader (as distinct from the promotion and publicity role of what is now the NMI) was J. G. Morrison.
 During those lean financial times, he repeatedly begged Nazarenes: "Can't you do just a little bit more?"

 We Nazarenes are in an audacious undertaking.
 Except for Roman Catholicism, no other denomination is trying to be a truly international one.
-Almost everyone else is opting for a loose federation of national churches rather than the tight-knit international model which we and the Roman Catholic are using.
+Almost everyone else is opting for a loose federation of national churches rather than the tight-knit international model which we and the Roman Catholics are using.

 Their growth really reflects what has happened to us worldwide since we moved away from subsidizing local churches.
 We've seen more aggressive evangelism and much greater spiritual maturity as those subsidies have been phased out.

-Not long ago retired missionary Bill Porter spoke to one of my classes at Southern Nazarene University.
+Some time ago, retired missionary Bill Porter spoke to one of my classes at Southern Nazarene University.
 Among the changes he said he has seen in Nazarene missions is that our decisions are no longer driven by money.
 He said that he remembered times when finances were the key factor in deciding when the Church of the Nazarene would enter a new country.
 Now, he says, when an opportunity presents itself, we move and expect God to provide the resources from somewhere.
 That's a good move, isn't it?
 It's a healthy move.
 It's a great day to be involved in fulfilling the Great Commission.
 Ends of the earth, look out!
 Here we come.

 1C.
 Gordon Olsen.
 What in the world is God doing?
 The essentials of global missions.
 Cedar Knolls, NJ: Global Gospel Publishers, 1989, p.
 110.